PufferFinance/website-docs/docs/smoothing.md

 $S = V_{expected} * (1 - R_{NoOp})$
 </div>

-The expected value $V_{expected}$ of running a validator for a year is the average yearly consensus and execution rewards (e.g., 5% of 32 ETH). $R_{NoOp}$ is a NoOp’s commission rate.
+The expected value $V_{expected}$ of running a validator for a year is the average yearly consensus and execution rewards (e.g., 5% of 32 ETH). $R_{NoOp}$ is a NoOp’s commission rate, which is the percentage of the expected validator rewards they receive.
 For example, if $R_{NoOp} = 0.1 = 10\%$, the NoOp’s smoothing commitment will be 90% of the expected validator rewards, paid upfront.
 Then as they operate the validator, they are entitled to receive 100% of the consensus and execution rewards.

 ### Example